Living in Indonesia, A Site for Expatriates

 If you are living in Indonesia you would be strongly advised to have your baby vaccinated against tuberculosis.
 This is not done in Australia as there is a very low incidence of TB, but in some developing countries it is compulsory for all newborn babies to have BCG at birth.
 If you cannot get it done in Australia it is advised that you include this into the baby's vaccination schedule as soon as possible on your return to Indonesia.

-Declaration of interest: medical advisor to International SOS An AEA Company, Jakarta, Indonesia.
+Declaration of interest: medical adviser to International SOS, an AEA Company, Jakarta, Indonesia.

 The source for information on moving to Indonesia for expats, expatriates and foreigners!